 The Ensemble Studio software, which is bundled within the Ensemble Video Web application, controls the Monarch HD and LCS devices with calls to the API over port 80.
-When a recording is started, the LCS or HD starts one or two live streams that are sent to a Wowza server (over port 443) where the streams are recorded.
+When a recording is started, the LCS or HD starts one or two live streams that are sent to a Wowza server (RTMP over port 1935) where the streams are recorded.
 Users can also view the live stream while it is recording.

 Once the recording is complete, it is transferred to the storage location for the Ensemble Video Library and the video-on-demand recording is added as an item to that library.